thomas-mauran/LinkedOut/docs/micro-service-architecture.md

 #### Keycloak vs Zitadel vs Auth0

 ##### Keycloak

-**Pros:**
+**Pros**
 - Open source
 - Widely use with a strong community
 - Wide range of features

 **Cons**
-- Complexity, when first trying keycloak it can be kind of complex to understand it's role and implications
+- Complexity: when first trying Keycloak, it can be kind of complex to understand its role and implications
-- Redhat documentation, keycloak documentation might be very hard to get through at some points due to it's documentation.
+- Its documentation might be very hard to get through on some topics

 ##### Zitadel

 **Pros**
-- User-Centric Approach: Zitadel is designed with a strong focus on user experience and user-centric identity management.
+- Strong focus on user experience and user-centric identity management.
-- Strong Security Features: Zitadel emphasizes security and includes features such as passwordless authentication and zero-trust architecture.
-- Enterprise-Grade: Zitadel positions itself as an enterprise-grade solution, catering to the needs of larger organizations.
+- Open source and free to use.
+- More modern and lightweight compared to Keycloak.

 **Cons**
-- Lesser Adoption: As of my last knowledge update in January 2022, Zitadel might have had fewer users and community support compared to more established solutions like Keycloak or Auth0.
+- Zitadel has fewer users and community support compared to more established solutions like Keycloak or Auth0.
-- Pricing: While Zitadel offers a free tier, pricing for larger enterprises might be a consideration.
+- Less flexibility and customization compared to Keycloak.

 ##### Auth0

 **Pros**
-- Ease of Use: Auth0 is known for its ease of use and quick setup.
-It provides a user-friendly dashboard and supports various identity scenarios out of the box.
-- Large User Base: Auth0 is widely adopted and has a large user base, leading to a robust community and extensive third-party integrations.
-- Extensive Documentation: Auth0 provides thorough and well-organized documentation, making it easier for developers to implement and troubleshoot.
+- Easy to use and quick to set up.
+- Widely adopted with a large community.
+- Well-organized documentation.

 **Cons**
-- Pricing: Auth0's pricing might be higher compared to some other solutions, especially for large enterprises with high user counts.
-- Limited Customization in Free Tier: Some advanced features and customization options may be restricted in the free tier.
+- While Auth0 has a free tier, it is limited to 7,500 active users.
+- Its free tier also has limited features compared to the paid tiers.
+- Proprietary software.
+- Not self-hosted.

 ## Services
 ![microservices](./ms.png)